Version

 Figure 24.
 Azure Portal - Deployment outputs

-On the Server’s URL you will see the login page where you can:
+On the Server’s URL, you will see the login page where you can:

-• To login, use the credentials set in the configuration wizard.
+• To log in, use the credentials set in the configuration wizard.

 marketplace login page